Optimal Decay Estimate and Asymptotic Profile for Solutions to the Generalized Zakharov-Kuznetsov-Burgers Equation in 2D: Decay estimates for solutions

-where the integral kernel $U(x, y, t)$ is defined by \eqref{DEF-U}.
-In what follows, we shall analyze \eqref{LZKB}.
 First, let us introduce the $L^{\infty}$-decay estimate for the solution $\tilde{u}(x, y, t)$ to \eqref{LZKB}.
-To doing that, we show that the following decay estimate for the integral kernel $U(x, y, t)$ given by \eqref{DEF-U}: \begin{prop} Let $l$ be a non-negative integer.
+To doing that, we show that the following decay estimate for the integral kernel $U(x, y, t)$ associated with \eqref{LZKB}: \begin{prop} Let $l$ be a non-negative integer.
 Then, we have